DennisLent/RustyRunways/docs/core/custom_worlds.md

 # Custom Worlds (YAML)

 RustyRunways can load fully custom worlds from a YAML file.
-This allows you to define airports, fees, and initial conditions deterministically, while still choosing whether to auto‑generate cargo orders.
+This allows you to define airports, fees, initial orders, and gameplay pacing deterministically while still supporting randomly generated content.
+When airports are generated, they are placed in deterministic clusters so each map starts with local routes for small aircraft and longer hops for bigger planes.
+You can use YAML files to tweak the economy (restock cadence, order weights, fuel volatility), shape the network layout, or author handcrafted scenarios for testing new mechanics.

 ## Schema